11 Best Essential Oils For Feet

 With similar anti-inflammatory properties, rosemary essential oil is a helpful product to use on the feet.
 It will help to increase blood circulation in the feet, while also easing any tension to soothe and calm the body.

-Rosemary oil (like this one that is also formulated with other helpful oils) will also help to relax the muscles in the foot, with rosemary also being helpful in reducing sweatiness and odor in the feet as well.
+Rosemary oil (like this one, which is also formulated with other beneficial oils) will help relax the muscles in the feet.
+Additionally, rosemary is helpful in reducing sweatiness and odor in the feet.

 7. Lemongrass Oil

-Both lemongrass and lemon essential oils are two oils that have antifungal properties to help prevent infections from occurring on the feet.
-However, lemongrass essential oil can help to prevent issues such as athlete’s foot, which is a common fungal skin infection that can typically appear between the toes.
+Both lemongrass and lemon essential oils have antifungal properties that help prevent infections from occurring on the feet.
+However, lemongrass essential oil can help prevent issues such as athlete’s foot, a common fungal skin infection that typically appears between the toes.

 Lemongrass essential oil can also be used for reflexology purposes by massaging it into the feet to help alleviate and ease any tension caused by migraines.